 - Gather information on possible career options, including key skills and expectations for specific functional areas and industries.
 Tap into the resources available to you through the Walker Management Library.

-- Utilize the Owen alumni network to learn more about careers, functional areas and industries.
-Connect through VUConnect or use the LinkedIn University sort feature.
+- Utilize the Owen alumni network to learn more about careers, functional areas, and industries.
+Connect through VUConnect or use the LinkedIn alumni feature.

 Step 2: Discover and Evaluate Options

 - Evaluate options in light of self-assessment and industry/market information.